-Any such request must be submitted in writing to the Academic Standards Officer, within ten working days of the date of the letter communicating the decision.
+Any such request must be submitted in writing to the Academic Standards Officer or nominee, within ten working days of the date of the letter communicating the decision.

-- 2. The Academic Standards Officer will refer the challenge to an academic member of Senate who has had no involvement with the appellant or the appeal.
-If valid grounds for re-hearing the appeal are not found, the University's Academic Appeal procedure will have been exhausted and the Academic Standards Officer will advise the student accordingly.
+- 2. The Academic Standards Officer or nominee will refer the challenge to a second appropriately qualified and experienced senior member of staff, from the roster of Student Casework practitioners approved by Senate, who has had no involvement with the appellant or the appeal.
+If valid grounds for rehearing the appeal are not found, the University's Academic Appeal procedure will have been exhausted and the Academic Standards Officer or nominee will advise the student accordingly.
 This will constitute a Completion of Procedures Letter (see Section 16.10 of this Framework). - 3.
-If, however, it is found that there are valid grounds for re-hearing the appeal, the decision will be overturned and the Academic Standards Officer will reconvene the formal stage of the appeals procedure.
-The appeal will be reheard, accordingly, by an academic member of Senate who has had no involvement with the appellant or the appeal under the procedures set out in Section 16.8 of this Framework.
-This re-hearing will be final and there will be no further right of appeal thereafter. - 4.
-The review stage will normally be concluded within ten working days of the receipt of the appellant's request.
+If, however, it is found that there are valid grounds for re-hearing the appeal, the decision will be overturned and the Academic Standards Officer or nominee will re-convene the formal stage of the appeals procedure.
+The appeal will be re-heard, accordingly, by a third appropriately qualified and experienced senior member of staff, from the roster of Student Casework practitioners approved by Senate who has had no involvement with the appellant or the appeal, under the procedures set out in Section 16.8 of this Framework.
+This re-hearing will be final and there will be no further right of appeal thereafter.

+4. The review stage will normally be concluded within ten working days of the receipt of the appellant's request.
 Where it is agreed that the formal stage should be re-convened, the timescales set out in Section 16.8 of this Framework will apply and the processing time recorded for the appeal will be reset accordingly.